By Audley specialist Georgina

 When the whole family still talks excitedly about a trip, years after, you know it was a success.
 As part of Audley’s concierge team, I help parents decide on their next family vacation on a daily basis, and find locations to suit toddlers right through to teenagers.

 Finding a destination that suits children and offers a level of luxury for adults does take a little extra thought.
 I’ve compiled a selection of my recommended destinations for families also seeking luxury.
-Ideas include the safe waters of Mauritius, malaria-free adventures in South Africa, and offbeat solutions such as the rainforests of Belize and the sultry bazaars of Oman.
+Ideas include the safe waters of Mauritius, malaria-free adventures in South Africa, and offbeat solutions such as the rainforests of Belize.

 Best family safari location: South Africa